 Stay Informed!
-Sign up to receive project updates by email or text messages: Click Here
+Sign up to receive project updates by email or text messages

-Phase 2A construction is expected to begin in the summer of 2019.
-This project will abandon old distribution pipelines located in backyards, install approximately 3 miles of new distribution pipelines within street right-of-way, install 247 new service lines and meters, install new or replace 29 fire hydrants and 14 backflow preventer assemblies.
+Phase 2A construction is expected to begin in the Spring of 2020.
+This project will abandon old distribution pipelines located in backyards, install approximately 3 miles of new distribution pipelines within street right-of-way, install 254 new service lines and meters, install new or replace 40 fire hydrants and 13 backflow preventer assemblies.
 This Project will provide several critical improvements to the Arden Service Area’s distribution system:

 - Meet separation standards for drinking water mains: New water mains placed into the street-right-away will help SCWA meet the current separation requirements from sanitary sewer and drainage facilities.

 - Lower operation and maintenance costs: The replacement of older and undersized water mains will reduce maintenance cost of day-to-day operations.